 Laura Hamilton (Violin, Piano)

 Laura Hamilton is a senior at UW-Stevens Point, currently studying Instrumental Music Education with a Spanish Minor.
 She has played the violin for 12 years and took lessons from Terry Wilkinson in Eau Claire for six years.
 Currently, she studies under Professor Steve Bjella.
 She is an active member in the UWSP Symphony Orchestra as well as a member of the Central Wisconsin Symphony Orchestra.
 Along with performing, Laura has been a lessons teacher of a variety of ages for more than three years and looks forward to sharing her knowledge with her students.
 Along with violin, Laura began teaching herself piano at a very young age from her mother's own beginning piano books.
 This was an act of stubbornness (she didn't want to take lessons).
 Since then, she continued her exploration and has currently studied piano at UW-Stevens Point through Piano Class IV (the highest level available to non-majors) With that in mind, it is Laura's goal to help people from any walk of life and share the beauty of music with those who desire it.
 “Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” –Plato.

-Daniel J. Janik Jr. is a sophomore cello performance major at University of Wisconsin Stevens Point.
+Daniel J. Janik Jr. is a junior cello performance major at University of Wisconsin Stevens Point.
 He has privately studied with Dr. Lawrence, the UW-Stevens Point cello professor, since the age of six.
 He has also studied under other notable cellist such as Scott Tisdel and Peter Thomas of the Milwaukee Symphony, Tom Rosenberg of the University of Minnesota, Jason Duckles of Willamette University, and Adam Brown of the WSMA.
 Additionally, Daniel Janik has worked under the orchestra direction of Mrs. Ginger Marten of Lincoln High school, Tonu Kalam of the University of North Carolina, and David Becker of the Stevens Point Suzuki Institute.
 Daniel has participated in the National Music Festival in Maryland, the Wisconsin State Honors Orchestra, and frequently attends the Green Lake Music Festival.
 He is currently a member of the UWSP Symphony Orchestra and the Central Wisconsin Symphony Orchestra.